game-ai-platform-team/tira-ai-local/README.md

     - The process ID of the new process can be seen in the logs.
 3. **FEN** *Chess Only*
     - If not empty or invalid, the game will be started in this position.
-    - Current position in FEN notation is also shown above the gameboard.
+    - Current position in FEN is also shown above the gameboard.
-    - See [the chess instructions](#chess) for more details on using FEN notation.
+    - See [the chess instructions](#chess) for more details on using FEN.
 4. **Setup**
     - Check this box to run the [`setup.sh`](#ai-configuration) script in your AI's `./tiraconfig` directory before starting the AI process.
     - This only needs to be done for the first time you use your AI.
 5. **Copy FEN** *Chess Only*
-    - Copy the current position in FEN notation to clipboard.
+    - Copy the current position in FEN to clipboard.
 6. **Copy PGN** *Chess Only*
-    - Copy the game in [PGN notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) to clipboard.
+    - Copy the game in [Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) to clipboard.
     - You can use the PGN string to view and analyze your game in other applications, such as [lichess.org](https://lichess.org/paste).
 7. **Kill Process**
     - Kill the active AI process.